ryzam/devops/docs/00-introduction-presentation.md

             cpu: 2000m
             memory: 4Gi
 ```

-### Speaker Notes
-- Emphasize the scale: millions of users, zero downtime expectations
-- Share the transformation journey: from monolith to microservices
-- Highlight developer productivity: engineers deploy independently
-- Connect to audience: "Your applications can have the same capabilities"

 **Quote:** *"Kubernetes allows us to iterate quickly and deploy with confidence, even at massive scale."* - Netflix Engineering